ucsb-cs56-m18/Google-API-usage-example/README.md

   * importing API library is almost the same as importing any other java class/library/etc...

-    you just "import" it: (using our mini demo project's code as an example)
+    you just "import" it: (using our mini demo's main code as an example)
   ```java
   import com.google.api.client.auth.oauth2.Credential;
   import com.google.api.client.extensions.java6.auth.oauth2.AuthorizationCodeInstalledApp;